-- •81% identified as 'White' - •9% identified as 'Asian, Asian British' - •3% identified as being from 'Mixed or Multiple ethnic groups' - 4% identified as 'Black, Black British, Caribbean or African' Youth Zones draw young people from some of the most deprived areas of England.
+- •81% identified as 'White' - •9% identified as 'Asian, Asian British' - •3% identified as being from 'Mixed or Multiple ethnic groups2' - 4% identified as 'Black, Black British, Caribbean or African' Youth Zones draw young people from some of the most deprived areas of England.
 47% of members are from the 20% most deprived, and 70% of members come from the 40% most deprived parts of the country.
+Deprivation deciles are defined by ranking neighbourhoods by level of deprivation and dividing into 10 equal groups using the Index of Multiple Deprivation (IMD) 2019 rankings.
+Decile 1 = Most deprived Decile 10 = Least deprived

-OUR NETWORK GOALS AND OUTCOMES

-To ensure we are working towards the same mission, we have developed a number of Network goals to measure Youth Zone activities against:
+1 ONS Census 2021 2 The Census survey asked respondents to select their ethnicity initially from one of these five broad groups, before offering 19 further sub-groups OUR NETWORK GOALS AND OUTCOMES To ensure we are working towards the same mission, we have developed a number of Network goals to measure Youth Zone activities against: GOAL 1:

-GOAL 1:

-Giving young people a safe exciting place to go to have fun, build their social networks and support their personal development
+Giving young people a safe exciting place to go to have fun, build their social networks and support their personal development GOAL 2: Helping young people to lead healthier, happier lives